TULiberalArts/Political-Science/pages/next-stops.md

 - Law firms and local prosecutor’s offices
 - Public interest groups

+See our [resources page](/political-science/resources#undergraduate-internships) for more information on internships and funding opportunities.

 Political science offers students preparation that can help them in a wide range of endeavors.
 Our alumni go on to law school and graduate studies, while others find meaningful employment in government, political groups and campaigns, the media, non-profit organizations and business.
 Related careers and fields include the following:

 - Policy researchers
 - Political correspondents